Instrumental Lessons with Pelican Music

 Guitar

-We teach classical guitar for primary school students from Year 1.
-Like the bowed string instruments, it's really important to get the correctly sized instrument.
-It’s a little tricky to get instruments small enough for reception age children so this is why we offer guitar from Year 1.
+We teach classical guitar from Year 1.
+Like the bowed string instruments, it's really important to get the correct sized instrument.

 Woodwind and Brass

-Woodwind instruments are a fantastic instrument to start young children with.
-Woodwind and Brass players are a vital part of any school orchestra, often having important solos.
+Woodwind and brass players are a vital part of any school orchestra, often having important solos.
 Equally, because they are less common amongst young learners, when it comes to scholarships, bursaries, and auditions these instruments will sometimes pose an advantage!

 Drums